RobotLegion/22-23_Powerplay/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ###Autonomous
 In autonomous mode the robot scores 1 cone on a medium junction and then parks in the correct parking zone with the custom signal.
+We are using an IMU to detect how much we rotate.
+The robot also uses functions we made that tell it to open or close the claw.
+The robot

 ###Drive Teleop
 Our drive is with Mecanum wheels which means it can strafe as well as move forward, backward, and rotate.